Introducing Chatham’s Academic Success Division

-Students with questions related to academics, accessibility, international affairs, and career development will soon have a one-stop shop for answers: the Academic Success Division.
+Students with questions related to academics, accessibility, international affairs, and career development now have a one-stop shop for answers: the Academic Success Division.

-Chatham University’s new Academic Success Division will create synergy among four offices to help bring resources and opportunities to students in a new way, Associate Dean and Director of Academic Success Jeff Bukowski said.
+Chatham University’s new Academic Success Division creates synergy among four offices to help bring resources and opportunities to students in a new way, Associate Dean and Director of Academic Success Jeff Bukowski said.

 “The big change is focusing on what we need to do to better prepare our students in order to face the challenges in their personal and professional lives,” Bukowski said.